mxaddict/mmaker/README.md

 ## Supported exchanges?

-Right now it will only work with `bitfinex` v1 API
+Right now I have been only using the bot with `binance`, but in theory it will work with any exchange that is on this `CCXT` support list

-I plan on adding more exchange API support in the future once I have time

 # I want to monitor the bot while i'm mobile, how?